In a word, leverage. You can finance 80%, 90%, even 100% of your investment.

 By all means, take advantage of tax deductions for landlords.
 But don’t abuse them or misreport them to the IRS – even if they don’t catch you, it will make it that much harder to procure a rental property loan.

 We’ve evaluated and compared several online investment property loans so you can look at their pricing and loan terms side by side in a chart.
-But there are plenty of other investment property lenders out there, that we have haven’t had a chance to vet yet.
+A few of our favorites include Lending One, Kiavi, and Visio — all tend to be fast, flexible, and affordable.

 Nichole Stohler has had good experiences with Quicken Loans: “For single-family rental properties, Quicken has been fantastic.
 They have amazing technology that makes the loan process less cumbersome and I’d finance all homes with them if I could.”